amitskingh/textmate-app-backend/README.md

    - Optimized MongoDB queries with proper indexing for enhanced performance during search operations.

 4. **Filters:**
-   - Comprehensive filtering options, including sorting by name (A-Z, Z-A) and last modified.
+   - Comprehensive filtering options, including sorting by name (A-Z, Z-A) and by date (old, recent).

 5. **Search Functionality:**
    - Search libraries and notes by name for quick access.